mabde7/CS351Group8/README.md

 **Idea - Story - Inspiration 5: I come from Mexico and I have always been curious about the other latin american countries that are nearby  and have always wondered about the other latin american coultures that surround me and their history**

-**Implementation 5:An implementation for this and interactive map that has nodes that allow traversal into different cultures and give a description/history on the country and shows the most common food and gives a recipe.
+**Implementation 5: An implementation for this and interactive map that has nodes that allow traversal into different cultures and give a description/history on the country and shows the most common food and gives a recipe.
 It can also show visuals of different cultures and how they changed over time.
 This app aims to provide an educational experience for users.**

 # Idea Finalization